 - The plant reduces biodiversity by competing aggressively with native plants.

-- Reduced oxygen levels in the water caused by decomposing plants can kill fish.
+- Reduces oxygen levels in the water, caused by decomposing plants, which can lead to fish die-offs.

-- Dense stands can create stagnant water, which is ideal habitat for mosquitoes.
+- Dense stands can create stagnant water, which is an ideal habitat for mosquitoes.

 How to Identify Eurasian Water-Milfoil